Birth preparation and postnatal care

 When it comes to giving birth, feel comfortable and safe with SBK.

 We are here for you.
 We offer many additional benefits and helpful services to support you during pregnancy, with the birth and in everyday family life – so that you can concentrate fully on your family.
 In order to have as much family time as possible, both before and after the birth, your personal consultant will be there to answer all your questions and, with a little help from you, will take care of all the formalities.

 Where you would like to bring your baby into the world is your choice: in a hospital, a birth centre, or even at home.
-To help you make the right decision, ask yourself the following questions and consider what’s important to you.
-Where do I feel in the safest hands?
+To help you make the right decision, ask yourself some questions and consider what’s important to you: Where do I feel in the safest hands?
 Would I like to give birth to my child in a hospital with its own paediatric department to ensure maximum safety for my baby?
 What environment would I find most relaxing?
 What does my gynaecologist or midwife think is the right decision?
 We will help you find a suitable establishment for giving birth to your baby.
-It is important to us that you are well prepared and feel safe so, in addition to our consultation, we are also available to you with the following services before the birth:
+It is important to us that you are well prepared and feel safe, so in addition to our consultation, we are also available to you with the following services before the birth: